kevinha298/jwt-django-rest-api/README.md

 # simple-auth-django-rest-api-client
-An API with  JSON Web Token (jwt) authentication using docker with django and postgresql containers.
+An API with  JSON Web Tokens (jwt) authentication using docker with django and postgresql containers.

 1) Open git bash from local repository directory